-Citizens of the United States who want to enter into marriage with a foreigner might feel hopeless, but luckily there is a visa designed for this very process known as the “fiancé visa”.
+Citizens of the United States who want to enter into marriage with a foreigner might feel hopeless, but luckily there is a visa designed for this very process known as the K-1 or “fiancé visa”.
 The K-1 visa is used to allow citizens to bring their intended spouses into the United States in order to get married.

 The K-1 visa is only valid for 90 days.
-That means that you must marry within 90 days of your fiancé (e) entering the United States, otherwise the visa expires and they will have to return to their home country.
+That means that you must marry within 90 days of your fiancé(e) entering the United States, otherwise, the visa expires and they will have to return to their home country.
 You should also note that the K-1 visa does not automatically transfer into permanent residence status (a green card) after you are married.
 Your new spouse will have to apply for their permanent resident status in addition to being approved for the original K-1 visa.

 This process can be fairly complicated, and it’s always a good idea to hire someone who understands how to navigate the process and law.
 An experienced attorney can help you better understand how to best apply for a fiancé visa as well as how to approach the green card process once you are married.
 The latter can be an especially arduous process, and you should have someone on your side who is familiar with the law and can help you navigate the tricky application process.
 We understand what an exciting and worrying time this can be, and we’re ready to work with you to help increase your chances of a speedy resolution.

 As the individual petitioning for the issuance of a K-1 visa, you are also subject to certain requirements.
 To apply for the K-1 fiancé visa, you must meet the following:

 Failure to meet any of these requirements can result in your request being denied, or in the process slowing down quite a bit.